 • Excellent grammar and proofreading skills.

-• Demonstrated experience to successfully use a variety of computer software applications, including Mac OS and Filemaker Pro 11.
+• Demonstrated experience to successfully use a variety of computer software applications, including Microsoft Office suite, Onbase, Blackboard, and Banner.

-• Demonstrated ability to work in a complex organization and interpret, analyze and apply policy and regulations and make recommendation for policy and regulation modifications for more effective and efficient functions and systems.
+• Demonstrated ability to work in a complex organization and interpret, analyze and apply policy and regulations and make recommendations for policy and regulation modifications for more effective and efficient functions and systems.

 • Possess aptitude for numbers and ability to compile and compute statistical data and maintain record keeping system.